yorevs/homesetup/README.md

 - All code is licensed under The [MIT License](https://opensource.org/license/mit/), granting users the freedom to modify and use it as desired.
 - Tab completion with Shift key (using menu-complete) to cycle through options conveniently.
 - Intuitive visual input methods for selecting, choosing, and form data within scripts.
+- Utilizes a Python virtual environment to avoid interfering with your installation.
 - Supports Linux and macOS, expanding its compatibility to a wider range of operating systems.
 - Can be tried on a [Docker](https://hub.docker.com/repository/docker/yorevs/hhs-fedora/general) container beforehand, ensuring a **risk-free trial**.